The bill can quickly increase manyfold in the cloud if we don't pay attention and act to prevent and reduce it.

 Of course, before you can adjust some resources you need to know what the utilization is i.e. you need to have appropriate monitoring.

-Spot Instances (only on AWS)
+Spot Instances (AWS)

 There are three types of instances in AWS ordered by cost descending: